polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 return
 ```

-Execute your endpoint, and go to your _"Logs"_ menu item, in your dashboard, and click
+Execute your endpoint, and go to your _"Logs"_ menu item in your dashboard, and click
 the top item - At which point you'll see something like the following.

 ![Log item result](https://servergardens.files.wordpress.com/2020/09/echo-log-item.png)